wamp-proto/wamp-proto/spec/README.md

     [AUTHENTICATE, Signature|string, Extra|dict]

-#### GOODBYE
+#### ABORT

-A *Router* denies the establishment of a WAMP session, or closes an existing WAMP session, by sending a 'GOODBYE' message.
+Both the *Router* and the *Endpoint* may abort the establishment of a WAMP session by sending an `ABORT` message.

+   [ABORT, Reason|uri, Details|dict]

+ * `Reason` MUST be an URI.
+ * `Details` is a dictionary that allows to provide additional, optional closing information (see below).

+*Example*

+    [2, "wamp.error.nonexistent_realm", {"message": "The realm does not exist."}]
+---- ???? ----

+### Session Closing

+A WAMP session starts its lifetime with the *Router* sending a `WELCOME` message to the *Endpoint* and ends when the underlying transport closes or when the session is closed explicitly by a `GOODBYE` message sent by one peer and a `GOODBYE` message sent from the other peer in response.

    [GOODBYE, Reason|uri, Details|dict]

  * `Reason` MUST be an URI.

-### Session Closing

-A WAMP session starts its lifetime when both peers have received `HELLO` from the other, and ends when the underlying transport closes or when the session is closed explicitly by sending the `GOODBYE` message
---- needs to be udpated to include the HELLO/WELCOME + authentication flow ---

-    [GOODBYE, Details|dict]

  * `Details` is a dictionary that allows to provide additional, optional closing information (see below).

 *Example*

-	[2, {}]

-A peer MAY provide additional details of the reason of closing and a message (intended for logging or debugging purposes):

-    GOODBYE.Details.reason|uri
-    GOODBYE.Details.message|string
+    [2, "wamp.error.system_shutdown", {"message": "The host is shutting down now."}] [2, "wamp.error.system_shutdown", {"message": "The host is shutting down now."}]

+---- ???? peer echoes the message - maybe better a generic 'acknowledge goobye' ? ----

 *Example*

-    [2, {"reason": "wamp.error.system_shutdown", "message": "The host is shutting down now."}]

-*Example*

-    [2, {"reason": "wamp.error.protocol_violation", "message": "Invalid type for 'topic' in SUBSCRIBE."}]
+    [2, "wamp.error.protocol_violation", {"message": "Invalid type for 'topic' in SUBSCRIBE."}]

 ### Heartbeats